University Career Center

 Personal Career Planning Course

 The University Career Center staff offers a for-credit course called UCS 2033 Personal Career Planning, which is an excellent opportunity to explore career and life planning with a focus on issues and obstacles that can impact career choices.
 Personal Career Planning includes thorough self-assessment, including interests, personality, values clarification, and skills identification as they relate to occupational choices.
 UCS 2033 is recommended for undecided and undeclared majors or students seeking to change majors or career paths.

 A variety of professional development workshops are offered each semester, including topics such as résumé writing, interviewing skills, job search strategies, dressing for success, salary negotiation and business etiquette.

-Students and alumni can e-mail a résumé or can schedule an appointment to meet with a career counselor for a résumé review and/or final editing.
-Walk in appointments are scheduled every Wednesday from 1:00 p.m.–4:00 p.m. for short, 20-30 minute sessions with a career counselor for résumé reviews or simple career related questions and support.
+Students and alumni can e-mail a résumé or can schedule an appointment to meet with a career counselor through Handshake for a résumé review and/or final editing.
+Walk in appointments are scheduled every week day from 1:00 p.m.–4:00 p.m. for short, 20-30 minute sessions with a career counselor for résumé reviews or simple career related questions and support.

 Group and Individual Mock Interviews

 Practice makes perfect!
 Appointments for individual mock interviews can be scheduled with one of the professional staff members who will assist with preparation for the real thing.
 Additionally, group mock interviews are offered at different scheduled times to give students and alumni the opportunity to practice interview questions with our partner employers.